sekulovskin/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at the Department of Psychological Methods of the University of Amsterdam.
-I am currently working on a project focused on creating a new methodology for Bayesian estimation of graphical models (for more details see [this](https://bayesiangraphicalmodeling.com/) page).
-My primary research interests lie in the areas of Bayesian Statistics, Network Psychometrics and R programming.
-By combining these fields, I aim to enhance research methods in Psychology and the Social Sciences more broadly.
-I am open to research collaboration, consultations, teaching, or just having a chat about statistics, data and society.
+I am a PhD. candidate at the Department of Psychological Methods at the University of Amsterdam, working in the [Bayesian Graphical Modeling Lab](https://bayesiangraphicalmodeling.com/).
+My current project focuses on the further development of Bayesian methods for the analysis of graphical models, mainly for cross-sectional psychological data.
+My research interests lie in the areas of Bayesian hypothesis testing and network psychometrics.
+On this website you can find my publications, what I am working on, and my contact information.
+I am happy to collaborate on research projects, offer consulting, or just engage in stimulating conversations about statistics, science, society, and philosophy in our increasingly complex world.